kleene-project/docs/building/dockerfile_best-practices.md

        mysql -u root -e "FLUSH PRIVILEGES;"
 ```

-We can then experiment with the database configuration and initialization
+The latter builds much faster, and can be used to experiment with the database
-using `Dockerfile.mariadb` that builds much faster.
-And we can use the image
+configuration and initialization.
+The former image
-from `Dockerfile.mariadb-pkg` as the basis for different projects that also
+from `Dockerfile.mariadb-pkg` is resuable for different projects that also
-require a MariaDB database.
+require a MariaDB database but require a different database schema.

 ### Example 2: A web application

-Similarily we have the `Dockerfile` used for the 'production' `webapp` image from [part 2](/get-started/02_our_app/):
+Similarily, the `Dockerfile` used for the 'production' `webapp` image from [part 2](/get-started/02_our_app/)

 ```dockerfile
 FROM FreeBSD-13.2-RELEASE:latest